Finiunt conventi? Status and Order in Early 11th-Century Poitou

 I approach the problem from three different angles.
 On the one hand, I contrast the Conventum’s depiction of early eleventh-century Poitevin society with information from other relevant sources and situate the results in the wider context of the transformations of Southern French aristocracy in the tenth and eleventh centuries.
 On the other hand, through a wide selection of contemporary charters, chronicles, annals, letters, miracle collections, and council regulations, I identify four widespread models of society and attempt to define the Conventum’s place in the political thinking of the era.
 Finally, I reflect on the composition’s style and define its probable purpose.
 Exploring these three aspects of the subject on hand allows us to have a deeper understanding of the goals, struggles, and worldview of landholders on the margins of the aristocracy.

-„Colligite me in medietatem terrę…”: veszedelmes viszonyok La Cadière-ben [“Colligite me in medietatem terrę…” Dangerous Liaisons in La Cadière]
+„Colligite me in medietatem terrę…”: veszedelmes viszonyok La Cadière-ben [“Colligite me in medietatem terrę…”: Dangerous Liaisons in La Cadière]

-A short document preserved in the cartulary of Saint-Victor of Marseille relates a conflict between the monks and two of their tenants, Theoderic and Noe, shortly before the turn of the first millennium, which culminated in the two latter killing a cattleman and breaking the lavabo of the church of Saint Damian in La Cadière.
+A short document preserved in the cartulary of Saint-Victor of Marseille relates a conflict between the monks and two of their tenants, Theoderic and Noe, shortly before the turn of the first millennium, which culminated in the latte two killing a cattleman and breaking the lavabo of the church of Saint Damian in La Cadière.
 Viscount William I of Marseille pledged his help to the abbey, but the memorandum presents this act as the source of further calamities, as he eventually alienated the property from the monks.
 This case and the document itself have been frequently referenced in historiography to illustrate the transformation of tenth—eleventh-century Provençal economics and society as well as to support the analysis of the relations between the viscounts of Marseille and Saint-Victor, but some of the text’s unique aspects have had yet to be explained.
 This paper aims to recontextualise the events related in the document in order to provide a new hypothesis on the political situation in Marseille at the turn of the first millennium and on the birth of the memorandum.

 In: Kovács Enikő – Rudolf Veronika – Szokola László – Varró Orsolya – Veszprémy Márton (szerk.): Micae mediaevales X. Fiatal történészek dolgozatai a középkori Magyarországról és Európáról.
 Budapest, ELTE BTK Történelemtudományi Doktori Iskola, 2022.